-The three little pigs: They are Vietnamese pigs, therefore quite small.
-They are very intelligent, for example they are able to play skittles with a ball (we saw the video it is excellent).
-They are also very clean and make their need in their litter.
+The three little pigs: They are Vietnamese pigs, so quite small.
+They are very intelligent, for example they are able to play skittles with a ball (we saw the video, it's excellent).
+They are also very clean and do their business in their litter.
 They are said to be able to learn as much, if not more, than a dog.
-Olivier prepares fresh vegetables for them every day and they sleep a lot in their cabin in winter (the house of the three little pigs), under the heat of their heat lamp.
-The good life what ...
-Their cute sin ?!
-The Cheerios!
+Olivier prepares fresh vegetables for them every day and they sleep a lot in their cabin in winter (the house of the three little pigs), under the heat of their heating lamp.
+The good life what… Their cute sin?!
+Cheerios!

 Of course in summer all this beautiful world enjoys the outdoors permanently, but with the harsh climate in winter they take refuge inside the stable and go out when temperatures and weather permit.

 It's a hard job that Olivier and Karine do there, and a big sacrifice.
 Every morning and every night you have to feed the animals, clean the boxes and especially give them a good dose of love.
 The days are rhythmic by the work at the stables and their respective work, in addition to all that Karine also has a cat breeding Bengal (The kittens are too cute) Believe us it's a job, more than you can imagine ...
 Add to this the snow removal of the land that can be done several times a day on stormy days ...
 It's not easy!
 So certainly it's a choice, but respect!

 A big thank you once again to Karine, Olivier and all the Animals of the Edward's Ranch to welcome us this winter!
 As often, the meetings draw our adventure, no doubt we are lucky to be here during these few months!